An Introduction to Open Source

 For software developers and the managers who (try to) direct their programming efforts, the concept of "open source" is clearly understood — even commonplace.
 But for the average computer user — particularly someone who has no knowledge of or interest in computer programming — the phrase "open source" might seem confusing.
 Such people, upon hearing the phrase, may wonder, "Source of what?
 Open in what way?"

-To best understand the concept of open source, we should consider its opposite, namely, "closed source".
-But before considering that idea, we first must understand that the typical computer program can generally take one of two forms: as source code, or as a compiled executable.
+To best understand the concept of open source, you should consider its opposite, namely, "closed source".
+But before considering that idea, you first must understand that the typical computer program can generally take one of two forms: as source code, or as a compiled executable.

 The source code of a program comprises the instructions to the computer that tell it how to do what it is supposed to do.
 Such instructions are written in a computer language, such as Java, but cannot be run as is by the computer (except for "interpreted" languages).
 Such code is intended to be read by programmers, and not computers directly.
 When those instructions are translated ("compiled") into a form that can be executed by a computer, it is referred to as an "executable" or "binary" program.